Naran533/Practical-Systems-Biology/README.md

-Practical Systems Biology exercise and assessment using Python at the University of Edinburgh
+Practical Systems Biology exercise using Python at the University of Edinburgh